cinc-project/automate/components/docs-chef-io/content/automate/audit_log_object_storage.md

     - If omitted, returns the last requested audit log file for the current user.
     - If provided, returns the audit log file for that specific request ID.
 - Returns: The audit log file in the format specified by the original request (typically JSON or CSV).

+Each request generates a single downloadable file containing the audit logs for the full requested time range (up to 30 days).

 Examples: